 Projects of all kind have become an important part of running and shaping business in all industries.
-These investments often have a very critical influence to an organization and its business.
-Therefore, success or failure of those projects might influence significantly the further success of an organization.
+These investments often have a critical influence on an organization and its business.
+Therefore, success or failure of those projects might significantly influence the further success of an organization.
 Knowing that it is astonishing how many companies start such projects without proper guidance and project management knowledge.
-Particularly, the failure of many large scale projects is then inevitable.
+Particularly, the failure of many large-scale projects is then inevitable.
 Reasons for unsuccessful projects are manifold and documented in many publications and studies.

-The "LargeProject-LevelModel (LPLM©)" is designed to avoid such project failures.
-The model structures a LSP in an organized way and it takes many levels, relations and dependencies into account.
-Defining all of these facts is usually done by the project manager.
+The design of “LargeProject-LevelModel (LPLM©)” avoids such project failures.
+The model structures an LSP in an organized way and it takes many levels, relations, and dependencies into account.
+Project managers usually defines all these facts.
 The LPLM© supports the manager by laying a foundation that incorporates the view of the upper management as well as the inputs for the project teams.
-Combining both sides of a project ensures the right view to all challenges around a LSP.
-Basically, a LSP should be structured in three level as shown below.
+Combining both sides of a project ensures the right view to all challenges related to large projects.

-The reason for the creating such a level based comes from the situation that many projects need a proper break down to be managed easily.
+The reason for the creating such a level based comes from the situation that complex projects need an adequate break down.
 Some of these factors are:

 - Large projects are often embedded in manifold management structures.

 - Accurate cost and schedule predictions are unlikely at the beginning.

 - It requires multiple iterations to develop all plans.

 - Planning of these projects considers many influences.